WFP is a ‘Fire Safety and Security’ national finalist!

-We’ve been shortlisted for the Safety & Health Excellence Awards 2019 for the fire detection and voice alarm upgrade at the £134m, nine-storey Central London office building, Condor House.
+We’ve been shortlisted for the ‘Fire Safety and Security Project of the Year’ at the Electrical Review Excellence Awards 2019 for the fire detection and voice alarm upgrade at the £134m, nine-storey Central London office building, Condor House.

 Following a gruelling seven months of intricate work, involving the replacement and installation of more than 900 smoke detectors, 600 interfaces and more than 1,000 speakers, the project finally came to a close at the end of January 2019.

 And what better icing on the cake than to be a finalist for ‘Project of the Year’!

 Hats off to WFP’s Contracts Manager, Scott Wright, who project managed the upgrade to an Advanced fire alarm system, and spent months preparing, building and programming prior to the physical fitting.

 Sat just across St Paul’s Cathedral, Condor House comprises 110,000 sq. ft. of office space, accommodating some of the big names in finance, investment and law.

 With an occupancy of approximately 800 people, the real challenge was carrying out an elaborate, invasive takeover without actually being invasive and disruptive to the building’s day-to-day operations.

 And, suffice to say, most of the tenants didn’t even know the job was taking place!